 Many people may not think of flood insurance during the winter months.
 However, it is important for residents across the Mid-Atlantic and Northeast to protect their property from flood damage year-round.
 Only flood insurance offers financial protection from flooding.

 A HISTORY OF NORTHEAST WINTER FLOODING

 Nor'easters have the potential to cause as much damage as hurricanes.
 One reason Nor'easters are so dangerous is that they tend to move much more slowly than hurricanes, accumulating rain and snow, which can increase the risk for flooding.
 History demonstrates the damaging effects of these winter storms:

-April 2007: Residents of Maine, New Hampshire and New Jersery were impacted with more than 8,500 paid losses totaling over $225 million.
+In April 2007, residents of Maine, New Hampshire and New Jersey were impacted with more than 8,600 paid losses totaling over $225 million.
 The average paid amount was over $26,000.